X3I/poketwo.com/_pages/game/unsupported.md

 ---
 permalink: /game/unsupported
 image: /img/logo.png
-description: Here are some common features that are asked about, and some descriptions as to them not existing in the game
+description: Here are some common features that are asked about, and some clarification  as to why they are not currently available or not in game
 ---

 # Unsupported Features (That People Consistently Ask About)

-Here are some common features that are asked about, and some descriptions <br/>
-as to why they are not currently available or not in game.
+Here are some common features that are asked about, and some clarification as to why they are not currently available or not in game.

 ## Starters